 In this class action, you will not be able to seek compensation over and above the difference between the estimates in the two DRAs.
 If you want to pursue such compensation, you need to seek independent legal advice and consider bringing your own separate claim.

 There has already been a preliminary hearing in the Christchurch High Court, in November 2018.
 That hearing concerned Mr and Mrs Ross’ application for leave to bring the claim as representatives of other class members.
-In December 2018, the Christhchurch High Court issued a judgment granting Mr and Mrs Ross leave to bring the claim against Southern Response on behalf of all persons within the class definition.
+In December 2018, the Christchurch High Court issued a judgment granting Mr and Mrs Ross leave to bring the claim against Southern Response on behalf of all persons within the class definition.

 A copy of the judgment can be found here.